bkuker/g15-tools/README.md

 You will need to install npm to use them on the command line, and then `npm ci` to install the required libraries.

+**❗ WARNING:** Windows users, powerShell seems do output redirection in UTF-16 or something terrible.
+Use `cmd.exe`.

 ## Assembler

 The assembler converts a file of decimal instructions to 29-bit instruction words, and outputs them to STDOUT in .pti paper tape image format.